OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/nlopt_driver.rst

   The "optimizer" option lets you choose which optimizer to use.
   NLoptDriver only supports some of the optimizers.

-  Here we pass the optimizer option as a keyword argument.
+  Here we pass the optimizer option as a keyword argument, but it could be passed as an option after we instantiate the driver as well.
+  The other examples show options being set after instantiation.

   .. embed-code::
-      openmdao.drivers.tests.test_scipy_optimizer.TestNLoptDriverFeatures.test_feature_optimizer
+      openmdao.drivers.tests.test_nlopt_driver.TestNLoptDriverFeatures.test_feature_optimizer
       :layout: interleave

 **maxiter**